robertangeles/repo-ai-prompts/write-culinary-recipe.md

    - Include aromas and textures
    - Be written in the style of Anthony Bourdain, conveying the description as a story.
    - Use the same style, vocabulary level, and sentence structure as Anthony Bourdain as seen in the examples above.
-   - Use absolutely ZERO clichés or jargon or journalistic language like "In a world..", etc.
-   - Do not use clichés or jargon.
-   - Do not use journalistic language like "In a world..., So the next time..., Symphony of..., A tightrope..., Tightrope", etc.
-   - Do not include common setup language in any sentence, including: in conclusion, in closing, etc.
-   - Do not output warnings or notes—just the output requested.
-   - Do not use "This dish...", "Imagine..", "Discover...", "The first bite..", "The first.." as the opening of the description.
-Use different opening lines.
-Steer clear of predictable or worn-out expressions.
-Aim for originality in your approach

 9. Write a SEO Meta Description
    - Use a maximum of 160 characters for the SEO Description.